oqtane/oqtane.docs/src/pages/manuals/content/module-management.md

 ## Module Management Options

-In the Control Panel’s Module Management section, you have the following options:
+In the Control Panel's Module Management section, you have the following options:

 ### Add New Module